fluid-project/fluid-express/docs/headerMiddleware.md

 This invoker fulfills the standard contract for a `gpii.express.middleware` component.
 It uses `fluid.model.transformWithRules` to generate data that is combined with `template` using `fluid.stringTemplate` (see above).

-# Using this grade

-This grade can only do its job when it is added as a child component of either a `gpii.express` or `gpii.express.router` instance.
-Here's an example of adding a single header to all responses send from a `gpii.express` instance:

-    gpii.express({
-        path: 8080,
-        components: {
-            headerSetter: {
-                type: "gpii.express.middleware.headerSetter",
-                options: {
-                    headers: {
-                        server: {
-                            fieldName: "Server",
-                            template:  "Custom gpii-express Server/1.0.0"
-                        }
-                    }
-                }
-            }
-            // TODO:  add at least one actual router here }
-    });

-Note that as with any other `gpii.express.middleware`, this component will only add headers for conversations it's involved in.
-When you add an instance of this component as a component of `gpii.express`, it will be allowed to modify every response for the whole instance, unless other middleware steps in and interrupts the conversation before it gets the chance.

-Here's an example of how this component can be used with a `gpii.express.router` instance:

-    gpii.express({
-        path: 8081,
-        components: {
-            staticRouter: {
-                type: "gpii.express.router.static",
-                options: {
-                    content: "%my-package/src",
-                    components: {
-                        headerSetter: {
-                            type: "gpii.express.middleware.headerSetter",
-                            options: {
-                                headers: {
-                                    cors: {
-                                        fieldName: "Access-Control-Allow-Origin",
-                                        template:  "*"
-                                    }
-                                }
-                            }
-                        }
-                    }
-                }
-            }
-        }
-    });